Domain Name Valuation

 Below are some guidelines and concepts you can follow when trying to price a domain name.
-They are based upon our own opinions backed with nearly thirty years of experience.
+They are based upon our own opinions backed with over thirty years of experience.
+We too had to buy several of our own key domains from others so know what it’s like.
 There are widely varying approaches to domain name valuation, so we’ve tried to offer a high level overview; it is not definitive and our views will not necessarily be shared by everyone but we’ll be close to the mark.

 The Best Practice